 Leo’s parents and my great-grandparents, Solomon and Chava (Eva) Hurwitz, were passionately engaged in the social-political climate of the late 1800s and early 1900s.
 Their beliefs grew out of the intellectual backgrounds in their Lithuanian and Ukrainian childhoods.
 Of course, they brought these ideas with them through Ellis Island when they emigrated at the turn of the century.
 In turn, their humanitarian thinking had a deep effect on all eight of their children.
 This too began with Eva’s family upbringing.

 Eva’s father, Abraham Benjamin Ben Chaim Behr Katcher, was one of the few intellectuals in Rassava, a tiny shtetl, south of Kiev, and west of the Dneiper River.
-He owned a small grocery and was custodian of the town library of secular books.
-Abraham, a free thinker and an avid reader, had long rejected the rigid and insular religious beliefs of most Jews in the town.
-In fact, he hosted Saturday evening gatherings and conversations about revolutionary ideas in the home he shared with his wife Sarah and their children.
+He owned a small grocery and was the custodian of the town library of secular books.
+Abraham, a free thinker and an avid reader had long rejected the rigid and insular religious beliefs of most Jews in the town.
+In fact, he hosted Saturday evening conversations about revolutionary ideas in the home he shared with his wife Sarah and their children.

 America In The Early 1900’s

 A teacher and an intellectual, Solomon worked for two years at menial jobs before he sent for Eva and the children.
 According to Tom, Leo’s son: “he saved his wages (an intellectual unprepared for factory work).
 Earned as a pushcart peddler and factory worker in the garment industry in Philadelphia and then New York City.”
 Eva, with William, Elizabeth, Rosetta, and Marie, finally joined him in 1900.